Oslandia/osm-data-classification/README.md

 Launch

-`luigi --local-scheduler --module output_tasks MasterTask --dsname specific-region`
+`luigi --local-scheduler --module analysis_tasks AutoKMeans --dsname specific-region`

 `dsname` mean "dataset name".
 It must have the same name as your `*.osh.pbf` file.